PMCarranza/cba/README.md

 ## **Usage**

-Once the volunteers have reached the page https://pmcarranza.github.io/cba/ they enter their name, choose a tuesday from a drop down with 4 options, if the choose to provide something for the day selected after selecting 'Yes' the form will appear and they can type what will be provided; after submiting their name will appear on the table corresponding to their tuesday choice along with what they are providing (if 'Yes' was chosen).
+Once the volunteers have reached the page https://pmcarranza.github.io/cba/ they enter their name, choose a tuesday from calendar, if they choose to provide something for the day selected after selecting 'Yes' the form will appear and they can type what will be providing; after clicking the submit button their name will appear on the table along with what they are providing (if 'Yes' was chosen).

-Among the key features you will find that Firebase is used to store the name of the volunteer, the tuesday they want to serve and what they are providing. jQuery handles the table population, moment.js updates the next serving date; after each tuesday of the month its corresponding table clears the information and is ready for the next time it is called upon.
+Among the key features you will find that Firebase is used to store the name of the volunteer, the date they want to serve and what they are providing. jQuery handles the table population, moment.js updates the next serving date; the database is deleted after the last tuesday of each month.

 ## **Visuals**
 <img src="./images/cbagif.gif">